Multivariate Analytic Combinatorics for Cost Constrained Channels: Preliminaries

 \subsection{Generating Functions}

-The methods of \emph{analytic combinatorics} derive asymptotic properties of a sequence from analytic properties of its generating function~\cite{flajolet_analytic_2009}; see \Cref{sec:overview-acsv} for more details.
-We consider bivariate sequences $N_{G,v}(t,n)$ and denote their generating functions by
+The methods of \emph{analytic combinatorics} derive asymptotic properties of a sequence from analytic properties of its generating function~\cite{flajolet_analytic_2009,melczer_invitation_2021}.
+Throughout this section, the sequences of interest are the bivariate\footnote{The term bivariate refers to the fact that the integer sequences $N_{G,v}(t,n)$ depend on two variables $t$ and $n$.} sequences $N_{G,v}(t,n)$, whose generating functions we denote

 for complex variables $x$ and $y$.
-As the sequence $N_{G,v}(t,n)$ admits a linear recursion in the variables $t$ and $n$, which we will elaborate on later, the generating function $F_{G,v}(x,y)$ is a ratio
+As the sequence $N_{G,v}(t,n)$ admits a linear recursion in the variables $t$ and $n$, which we will elaborate on in Section~\ref{sec:derivation:gen}, the generating function $F_{G,v}(x,y)$ is a rational function, and we write